Skip to main content

 The fees your conveyancer has to pay to others on your behalf e.g. Stamp Duty Land Tax (England), Land Registry fees, search fees.

 A charge which may apply if you repay your mortgage early or make an overpayment that's more than your annual overpayment allowance.
-They will normally apply during the initial period of your mortgage deal being in place.
+It will normally apply during the initial period of your mortgage deal being in place.
+An overpayment allowance is the amount you can overpay on your mortgage per year without incurring any ERCs.

 Equity